Kola-Prabhas/shopeee-frontend/README.md

 - **Sorting & Filtering Items**: Easily find products that match your preferences.
 - **Adding Items to Cart**: Keep track of desired products and manage your cart effortlessly.
 - **Secure Payments**: Checkout using Stripe for a smooth and secure transaction experience.
+- **User Authentication**: Login and signup functionalities to personalize the shopping experience.
+- **Manage Addresses**: Users can securely add, update, and manage their delivery addresses.
+- **Password Reset**: Reset password securely via a link sent to the user's registered email.
+- **Order Notifications**: Receive an email confirmation when an order is successfully placed.

 ---